Molecularly imprinted polymer: Creating polymers

-Over the recent years, interest in the technique of molecular imprinting has increased rapidly, both in the academic community and in the industry.
-Consequently, significant progress has been made in developing polymerization methods that produce adequate MIP formats with rather good binding properties expecting an enhancement in the performance or in order to suit the desirable final application, such as beads, films or nanoparticles.
+Challenges

 One of the key issues that have limited the performance of MIPs in practical applications so far is the lack of simple and robust methods to synthesize MIPs in the optimum formats required by the application.
 Chronologically, the first polymerization method encountered for MIP was based on "bulk" or solution polymerization.
 This method is the most common technique used by groups working on imprinting especially due to its simplicity and versatility.
 It is used exclusively with organic solvents mainly with low dielectric constant and consists basically of mixing all the components (template, monomer, solvent and initiator) and subsequently polymerizing them.
 The resultant polymeric block is then pulverized, freed from the template, crushed and sieved to obtain particles of irregular shape and size between 20 and 50 μm.

 Depending on the target (template) type and the final application of the MIP, MIPs are appeared in different formats such as nano/micro spherical particles, nanowires and thin film or membranes.
 They are produced with different polymerization techniques like bulk, precipitation, emulsion, suspension, dispersion, gelation, and multi-step swelling polymerization.
 Most of investigators in the field of MIP are making MIP with heuristic techniques such as hierarchical imprinting method.
 The technique for the first time was used for making MIP by Sellergren et al. for imprinting small target molecules.
 With the same concept, Nematollahzadeh et al. developed a general technique, so-called polymerization packed bed, to obtain hierarchically-structured, high capacity protein imprinted porous polymer beads by using silica porous particles for protein recognition and capture.